PavulonTwist/cyberpunk2077-no-item-level-req-mod/README.md

 # No Items Level Requirements mod for Cyberpunk 2077
 A mod to Cyberpunk 2077 that removes items level requirements.
+It can be configured to add attribute requirements instead.

 ## Description

 Thanks to this mod you can equip items that the game would not allow you to equip due to too low player level.
+The mod can be configured so that it adds attribute requirements for weapons when it removes level requirements.
+Attribute requirements are allowing to equip items, but may affect negatively their stats if the required attribute level is not met.

+### Configuration

+By default the mod is just removing level requirement.
+You can choose to replace level requirement with attribute requirement by editing `config.json` file in `bin\x64\plugins\cyber_engine_tweaks\mods\no_items_level_req` and changing the `"useAttributeRequirements"` value from `false` to `true`.

+When using attribute requirements is on then weapons that had level requirement will get either Strength or Reflexes attribute requirement, depending on the type of the weapon.
+The mapping can be found in `itemTypesBasedOnStrength` and `itemTypesBasedOnReflexes` tables in `init.lua` file.

+The value of an attribute requirement depends on level requirement.
+Formula to translate level value to attribute value can be found in `mapLevelValueToAttributeValue` function in `init.lua`.

 ## Dependencies